 I have had a planner since high school.
 I honestly don’t think I would be able to survive without one.
 In high school, it was just for school work and test dates.
 In college, it was for classes, tests, group projects, work, and social events.
 Now it is for work, school, social events, meal planning, etc. A few years ago I was on the hunt for a planner that could do it all but at the same time stay simple (if that was even possible).
 My life is (and was) so hectic and I needed a planner to keep me sane and organized.

 After many google searches and reviews, I found the Simplified Planner by Emily Ley.
 I have used this planner for 4 years.
-It really has been a life saver.
+It really has been a lifesaver.
 They have made some changes and wonderful updates over the years but the main concept has been the same.
 At first, I got the daily academic year edition because I was a full-time student.
 This year I am going to get the weekly calendar year edition.
 I have been switching off between daily and weekly (really I just want both).
-You can enter to win a FREE simplified planner at the bottom of this post.

 There are two editions, daily and weekly.
 Both of them come in academic year (starts August) and calendar year (starts January).